 On July 23, 2010, a subsidiary of AllianceBernstein arranged for a non-recourse credit line from AXA Equitable Life Insurance Company ("AXA Equitable") in an amount equal to \$100 million.
-The credit line, which matures on October 15, 2010 or any later date agreed to by AXA Equitable, will be used to purchase real estate investments with the expectation that they will be transferred to a new real estate opportunity fund being established by AllianceBernstein.
+The credit line, which matures on November 30, 2010, will be available to purchase real estate investments with the expectation that they will be transferred to a new real estate opportunity fund being established by AllianceBernstein.
+As of September 30, 2010, no borrowings have been made against this credit line.